yourjelly/odoo/doc/howtos/rdtraining/architecture.rst

 Static web data
     Images, CSS or JavaScript files used by the web interface or website

-None of these elements is mandatory: some modules may only add data files (e.g. contry-specific accounting configuration), while others adds business objects.
+None of these elements is mandatory: some modules may only add data files (e.g. country-specific accounting configuration), while others adds business objects.
 During this training, we will create business objects, object views and data files.
 Web controllers and static web data are the topic of advanced trainings.